huijing/slides/jsconf-2018/README.md

 ## About the web

-Given this is JSConf and all, I assume everyone here has some experience with the web in some capacity.
+Given this is JSConf and all, I think it's safe to assume everyone here has had some experience with the web in some capacity.
 So I'd like everyone to hold this question in your minds for a little bit.
 What does the web mean to you?

 For me, I love the web.
 The World Wide Web.
 I was a lucky kid, in that even though our family was far from rich, we've always had a computer in the house.
 I think my parents needed one for work or something.
 But I was more concerned with the games on there.